 Recommended for all artists ages seven and up.

 Self Portrait: A Drawing Activity Using Etching Techniques

 Put your favorite selfie to use the old fashioned way with your very own self portrait drawing inspired by Rembrandt’s etchings.

-Recommended for beginners, families, and kids ages 7-12.
+Recommended for beginners, families, and kids ages seven to twelve.

 Still Life Stories

 Be inspired and hear how artists use the still life genre to practice and express themselves.

 Recommended for beginners, families, and kids ages five and up.